 White’s domination of the salt market lead to him being called the “Salt King of Abingdon, VA”.
 To survive in frontier Alabama families had to buy large quantities of salt each year.
 If you bought salt in North Alabama in the early 1800s you bought it from James White.
 He accumulated great wealth and acquired vast land holdings along the Tennessee River in both Tennessee and North Alabama that later became profitable family plantations in Jackson, Madison and Limestone counties.
 White founded the town of Whitesburg in 1824, just south of Huntsville.
 Whitesburg was on burned July 28, 1862 by Union forces leaving many families homeless.

-Over his life James White made many extended visits to Huntsville from his home in Abington, VA.
-With his employees and sons he traveled into the Tennessee Valley by flat barge river boat transporting salt and other goods to his chain of retail stores.
-His return trips back to Abington were on horseback.
-His land holding were so extensive that during the 337 mile trip from Huntsville to Abington he could always overnight on property he owned.
+Over his life James White made many extended visits to Madison and Limestone County from his home in Abingdon, VA.
+With his slaves, employees and sons he traveled into the Tennessee Valley by flat barge river boat transporting salt and other goods to his chain of retail stores.
+His return trips back to Abingdon were on horseback.
+His land holding were so extensive that during the 337 mile trip from Huntsville to Abingdon he could always overnight on property he owned.
 It was said he lived in the saddle and was a driven enterprising entrepreneur with boundless energy.
 He spent much time in Huntsville away from his Abingdon home.
 James White and his wife Eliza had 7 sons and 3 daughters.
 Three of his sons, Addison, Thomas and Francis graduated with law degrees from Princeton University and other Ivy League colleges.
 They later managed his retail businesses and plantations in the Tennessee Valley and beyond as far as Marvell Arkansas.